Tenchi2xh/CRT/doc/thesis/chapters/b_rendering.md

 **Aperture size** determines the "thickness" of the area that will be in focus (literally the *depth* of the visible field), and will in practice represent the radius of the aperture disc (or other regular polygon).
 The *smaller* this disc is, the *more* it will be like a point-source, and thus resembling more the normal model with no depth of field.
 The bigger it is, the shallower the area where objects are in focus will be (and the blurrier out-of-focus objects will appear).

 The *focal distance*'s effect is very straight forward: it controls the distance at which the focal plane will reside, in which objects are in focus and not blurred.
 Finally, the aperture shape will determine the shape of the *bokeh* (see section \ref{sec:camera}).
+In the aperture of a real camera, a very big number of light rays go through and hit almost all possible points on the disc.
+When ray-tracing, we can only trace a limited number of rays, and will choose their location *randomly*.

-We need to model shapes, which will provide a method to obtain a uniformly distributed random point from inside their boundaries.
+For this, we need to model shapes, which will provide a method to obtain a uniformly distributed random point from inside their boundaries.
 A lazy but efficient approach is to take random points from a square, which only consists of having two random float numbers ranging from 0 to 1 as $x$ and $y$ coordinates.
 A perfect model uses a disc, which is the shape cameras try to obtain.
 Efficient and correct algorithms to generate a random point in a circle already exists and were implemented in the project.

-In reality, because real life cameras need their aperture size to change for different exposures, their aperture mechanism is constructed of a number of blades that can change the size of the hole they create:
+Because real life cameras need their aperture size to change for different exposures, their aperture mechanism is constructed of a number of blades that can change the size of the hole they create:

 \customfig{img/blades.jpg}{Aperture blades}{, also called iris, here with a pentagonal shape}{}{Nayu Kim on Flickr}